 You can hear Dr. Dean talk about A Physical Therapist’s Role in Lifestyle Medicine in this podcast.

-Wide variation was noted in the methods applied to educate patients on lifestyle behavior changes and included: (5)
+Wide variation was noted in the methods applied to educate patients on lifestyle behavior changes, including: (5)

 - Session structure: Brief advice, one-on-one, group, telephone.

-- Technique: Defines the ways by which patients will make behavior change happen, e.g. motivational prompts, personalized programs, goal-setting.
+- Technique: Defines the ways in which patients will make behavior change happen, e.g. motivational prompts, personalized programs, goal-setting.

 - Delivery medium: How the information is passed on to patients, e.g. brochures, diaries, audiovisuals, skills demonstration.

-The authors bring attention to some valuable strategies that were underused or not applied: (4)
+The authors also bring attention to some valuable strategies that were underused or not applied: (4)

 - Evaluating a patient’s literacy and learning style.
 These are fundamental considerations to decide on the teaching mode and incentive strategies that would be most effective for behavior change.